Spirituality and religion in therapy: a holistic approach

 How I work with spirituality and religion as a counsellor and therapist: incorporating spiritual and psycho-spiritual aspects into counselling and psychotherapy

 Spiritual and psycho-spiritual counselling can be a stand alone type of therapy and while that’s not specifically my approach, as someone whose spirituality is deeply important to me I do incorporate working with spiritual and religious beliefs into my therapy practice when it’s relevant for my clients.
 So how can spirituality or religion be integrated into the counselling and psychotherapy journey?

-It feels important to reiterate that the first and most important consideration is whether a spiritual or religous perspective is relevant to each client.
-Many of my clients don’t hold any spiritual or religeous beliefs so this aspect doesn’t come into our work.
+It feels important to say that the first and most important consideration is whether a spiritual or religious perspective is relevant.
+Many of my clients don’t hold any spiritual or religious beliefs so this aspect doesn’t come into our work.
 For others, though, their religion or spiritual believes are a huge part of their experience.

 Working with counselling clients to identify the resources that they can access to can bring meaning and support into their lives.